archethic-foundation/project-management/2022_apr_sprint_5_chamechaude/sprint_report.md

 #### Not touched (Sprint Backlog): -

-#### Pending (WIP): 5 Issues | 60 Points
+#### Pending (WIP): 9 Issues | 107 Points
-- DIP Today: 2 issues | 26 points
+- DIP Today: 5 issues | 60 points
-- Blockage / Dependency:
+- Blockage / Dependency: 2 | 26
-- Review / QA: 2 issues | 26 points
+- Review / QA: 2 issues | 21 points

 ### Observations
 - Closure: Many issues are not able to get to the closure.
-Issues need to be spent in the
-- PR Effort: Effort taken for PR review and release is not getting factored in.
+- PR Effort: Effort required / taken for PR review and release is not getting factored in.